-Each year, the Attorney General’s Honors Program selects one applicant to serve a two-year term as an Earl Warren Fellow in the California Solicitor General’s Office (OSG).
+Each year, the Attorney General’s Honors Program selects one applicant to serve in a limited term assignment as an Earl Warren Fellow in the California Solicitor General’s Office (OSG).
 The Solicitor General is responsible for ensuring the excellence of the Attorney General’s appellate practice.
-OSG serves as a clearinghouse for appeals handled by the Department; provides appellate advice to all Divisions within the Department; prepares or oversees the preparation of briefs, petitions, and other papers filed in appellate courts, including the U.S. and California Supreme Courts; and argues selected appeals in federal and state courts.
-The Earl Warren Fellow participates in and supports OSG’s full range of operations, working with other attorneys in OSG and the Department on a wide variety of civil and criminal cases involving significant constitutional, statutory, and policy questions, often under tight deadlines.
+OSG serves as a clearinghouse for appeals handled by the Department; provides appellate advice to all divisions within the Department; prepares or oversees the preparation of briefs, petitions, and other papers filed in appellate courts, including the U.S. and California Supreme Courts; and argues selected appeals in federal and state courts.
+The Earl Warren Fellow participates in and supports OSG’s full range of operations, and works with other attorneys in OSG and the Department on a wide variety of civil and criminal cases involving significant constitutional, statutory, and policy questions, often under tight deadlines.
 Duties include researching and advising on complex or novel legal issues; assisting with the review and preparation of recommendations for action in appellate matters, including filing or joining amicus curiae briefs in significant cases; handling or assisting with the drafting and reviewing of briefs and other court papers and with preparation for oral argument, including participating in moot courts; and assisting with the development and implementation of best practices for appellate litigation.
 We expect that a Warren Fellow will have the opportunity to argue at least one appeal in a state or federal court.
 Applicants to the Earl Warren Fellowship program must have recent clerkship experience with the U.S. Supreme Court, the California Supreme Court, or a federal court of appeals.